 - When ready to serve, sprinkle 1-2 tablespoons of sugar on top of Creme Brûlée and using a culinary blowtorch melt the sugar to create a brown crust.
 (See the notes for the alternative to the blowtorch)

 - Preheat the oven to broil.

-- Sprinkle Creme Brûlée with 1-2 tbsp of sugar and place under the broiler for about 2 minutes or until sugar melts.
+- Sprinkle Creme Brûlée with 1-2 tablespoon of sugar and place under the broiler for about 2 minutes or until sugar melts.
 Be careful, as the ramekins will be hot.